worldwide-asset-exchange/item-creation-management/IItemSubmission/read.md

 ## Read

-Retrieve user submission data.
+Retrieve item submission data.
 Submission ID may be applied.
 In the case of no ID, all submissions made by the user get returned to them.

 #### HTTP Request